Battle of the Lake of Antioch: Background

-The battle
+Battle

-The battle took place on a hill between the Orontes River and the Lake of Antioch according to the Anonymous author of the Gesta Francorum, who was present at the battle, and the contemporary chronicler Raymond of Aguilers.
+The battle took place on a hill between the Orontes River and the Lake of Antioch according to the anonymous author of the Gesta Francorum, who was present at the battle, and the contemporary chronicler Raymond of Aguilers.
 Other Latin chroniclers, such as Albert of Aachen, Ralph of Caen and Peter Tudebode also give a description of the battle.

-Bohemond organised the cavalry into six squadrons, with his own held in reserve.
+Bohemond organised the cavalry into seven squadrons, with his own held in reserve.
 Radwan had placed two squadrons ahead of his main force.
-Bohemond's decision to place his army on a small hill between the river and the lake was a risky decision, as behind him and to his left lay a marsh, and the only retreat path would be cut off if Radwan would manage to break through along the road.
+Bohemond's decision to place his army on a small hill between the river and the lake was a risky decision, as behind him and to his left lay a marsh, and the only retreat path would be cut off if Radwan managed to break through along the road.
 After sending scouts to screen Radwan's movement, Bohemond's five forward units charged the two forward squadrons in the flank.
 The shock of the cavalry charge caused Radwan's forward squadrons to retreat and become enmeshed with the main army while it was trying to deploy.
-The main Turkish army managed to resist the disorder and engaged the crusaders in fierce close quarters combat.
-The knights began wavering, but before the sheer mass of the Turkish army threatened to overwhelm the outnumbered knights, Bohemond recognised the crisis of the situation and unleashed his reserve which crushed and quickly routed the disordered Turkish force.
-The author of the Gesta Francorum paints a vivid picture of the battle:
+The main Turkish army managed to resist the disorder and engaged the Crusaders in fierce close quarters combat.
+The knights began wavering, but before the sheer mass of the Turkish army threatened to overwhelm the outnumbered knights, Bohemond recognised the crisis of the situation and unleashed his reserve, which crushed and quickly routed the disordered Turkish force.
+Gesta Francorum paints a vivid picture of the battle:

 So Bohemond, protected on all sides by the sign of the Cross, charged the Turkish forces, like a lion which has been starving for three or four days, which comes roaring out of its cave thirsting for the blood of cattle ...
 His attack was so fierce that the points of his banner were flying right over the heads of the Turks.
 The other troops, seeing Bohemond's banner carried ahead so honourably, stopped the retreat at once, and all our men in a body charged the Turks, who were amazed and took flight.
 Our men pursued them and massacred them.

-As the Muslim forces were thrown into a chaotic rout, the crusaders gave chase and pursued them to Harim, killing thousands and capturing horses and supplies.
+As the Muslim forces were thrown into a chaotic rout, the Crusaders gave chase and pursued them to Harim, killing thousands and capturing horses and supplies.
 The Turkish garrison at Harim torched the castle and fled east with Radwan.
-During the battle Yaghi-Siyan had launched a sortie against the crusader camp at Antioch which was repulsed by Raymond IV of Toulouse.
-Raymond of Aguilers wrote of the triumph: "With the battle and booty won, we carried the heads of the slain to camp and stuck them on posts as grim reminders of the plight of their Turkish allies and of future woes of the besieged".
+During the battle Yaghi-Siyan had launched a sortie against the Crusader camp which was repulsed by Raymond IV of Toulouse.
+Raymond of Aguilers writes of the triumph: "With the battle and booty won, we carried the heads of the slain to camp and stuck them on posts as grim reminders of the plight of their Turkish allies and of future woes of the besieged".